 It provided a service for anyone inspired by London 2012 - or the ever-increasing growth in messaging about the need to exercise – to try a new sport and continue to encourage them.
 The aim being to deliver a Digital Health Legacy from the London 2012 Olympic and Paralympic Games through increasing participation in sport and physical activity.

 As of January 2015 the spogo pilot was decommissioned with the sport and fitness finder being integrated within the Be Inspired website for a limited period.
 The latter has also been withdrawn due to the underlying data becoming out of date.
 See What is Be Inspired? for background information.

 Alternartively see http://www.beinspireduk.org.

 Active Places is essentially the brand name for a sports facility database.
-The national database was launched in 2004 and currently holds data on over 40,000 sites and 64,000 facilities for 14 different facility types (approximately 80% of where formal sport takes place), with each record being checked on an annual basis.
-(Counts accurate as of September 2012.)
+The national database was launched in 2004 and currently holds data on over 157,000 facilities located at over 39,000 sites for 15 different facility types (approximately 80% of where formal sport takes place), with each record being checked on an annual basis.
+(Counts accurate as of December 2019)